HaqqiLucky/HaqqiLucky/README.md

 - 👋 Hi, I’m @HaqqiLucky
 - 👀 I’m interested in AI Progrmming like Pyhton, in future i will try to catch up with web developer
-- 🌱 I’m currently learning Pyhton and Kotlin
+- 🌱 I’m currently learning Pyhton and Data Science
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can contact me via linkedin that i put on my profile
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Im still studeent at Politeknik Negeri Madiun